strawberry-graphql/strawberry/docs/guides/custom-extensions.md

 Lifecycle hooks runs before graphql operation occur and after it is done.
 Lifecycle hooks uses generator syntax.
 In example:
-`on_operation` hook can be used to run code when a GraphQL request starts and ends.
+`on_operation` hook can be used to run code when a GraphQL operation starts and ends.

 ```python